Materials-Consortia/OPTIMADE/optimade.rst

 **Queryable property**
     An entry property that can be referred to in the filtering of results.
     See section `API Filtering Format Specification`_ for more information on formulating filters on properties.
-    The definitions of specific properties in section `Entry List`_ states which ones MUST be queryable, the rest being OPTIONAL.
+    The section `Entry List`_ specifies the REQUIRED level of query support for different properties.
+If nothing is specified, any support for queries is OPTIONAL.

 **ID**
     The ID entry property is a unique string referencing a specific entry in the database.